MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 1. Once your policy is created, select the **Done** button.

-1. Once your policy is created select **Done** on the **You successfully created a retention policy** page.
+1. On the **You successfully created a retention policy** page, select **Done**.

-You have successfully applied an adaptive scope to a retention policy, covering legal and retail department documents for five years.
+You've created a retention policy that applies to content owned by privileged groups, retaining it for five years before deletion.

-## Task 5 – Test the adaptive scope policy
+## Task 7 – Test the adaptive retention policy

-In this final task, you'll verify the users affected by the adaptive scope and test the new retention policy to ensure it is functioning as expected.
+In this task, you'll use PowerShell to confirm that the adaptive policy was created and distributed successfully.

 >**Note**: When you create and submit a retention policy, it can take up to seven days for the retention policy to be applied.